scallop/scallop/README.md

 import org.rogach.scallop._;

 val opts = Scallop(List("-d","--num-limbs","1"))
-  .version("test 1.2.3 (c) 2012 Mr S") // --version option is provided for you
+  .version("test 1.2.3 (c) 2012 Mr Placeholder") // --version option is provided for you
                                        // in "verify" stage it would print this message and exit .banner("""Usage: test [OPTION]... [pet-name]
             |test is an awesome program, which does something funny
             |Options:
-            |""".stripMargin) // --help is also provided
+            |""".stripMargin) // --help is provided, will also exit after printing version,
+                              // banner, options usage, and footer .footer("\nFor all other tricks, consult the documentation!")
-                              //  will also exit after printing version, banner, and options usage .opt[Boolean]("donkey", descr = "use donkey mode") // simple flag option .opt("monkeys", default = Some(2), short = 'm') // you can add the default option
+  .opt[Boolean]("donkey", descr = "use donkey mode") // simple flag option .opt("monkeys", default = Some(2), short = 'm') // you can add the default option
                                                   // the type will be inferred